It's Rush Limbaugh and the Excellence in Broadcasting Network, the nation's most listened to radio talk show.

 If the Clintons do demand a revote in Florida with all this new information, shouldn't all the states have a revote with all this new information?

-So, how do you go back and have that revote with that same frame of mind?
+So how do you go back and have that revote with that same frame of mind?

 But if you listen to Hillary, revote?

-And we're just gonna see them.
+I want them, and we're just going to see them.

 Stop me.

-If Hillary says that even the pledge of the pledge delegates is meaningless, if the votes that have happened so far don't mean anything because delegates can vote for whoever they want to vote for.
+If Hillary says that even the pledge of the pledge delegates is meaningless, if the votes that have happened so far don't mean anything because delegates can vote for whoever they want to vote for, what the hell difference does it make who you tell people to vote for?

 So if they're going to indict you, shouldn't they indict the pledge delegates who conspire with Hillary to switch their votes?